Diagnostic Hearing Evaluations

 What Can I Expect During a Diagnostic Hearing Evaluation?

 The evaluation will probably last about 30 to 40 minutes in length.
-You should also allow for time for discussion with Dr. Davis to review test results, and ask questions.
+You should also allow for time for discussion with Dr. Tumolillo to review test results, and ask questions.

 If the determination is made that you need hearing aids, allow for sufficient time to discuss your options.